How to prepare data for vinyl pressing

 Requirements for printing and for printed materials:

-- All documents provided must have a minimum 300DPI resolution pixel/inch.
+- All documents provided must have a minimum 300DPI in actual size resolution pixel/inch. (color images and images in grayscale – minimum 300DPI / black and white images (line art) – minimum 800DPI)

 - Maximum ink coverage = 320% (Deep Black: C70% -% M70 - J70% - N100%).

-- Always add 3mm minimum of bleed around documents.
+- Always add minimum 3mm cutting bleed on each outer edge.

-- Files to be transferred to PDF format
+- Files to be converted to PDF format

 I thought I've uploaded my artwork when I created the project.
 Why do I need to do it again?